petarGitNik/-vegan-cookbook-slash-guide/README.md

 ## 1.1 What is This?

 This is the collection of recipes that I use on a day-to-day basis.
-This short guide serves as a **recommendation** for a painless translation from standard omnivorous diet to a plant based one.
+This short guide serves as a **recommendation** for a painless transition from standard omnivorous diet to a plant based one.
 Recommendation as in: _here is a meal plan which you can start using right away_.

 Please fork this repo if you find any mistakes, or submit an issue (you have to have a github account for that).
 If you find any issues in my claims please provide adequate evidence.
 At this stage, this guide (or rather part of it) was created in a hurry in one evening, so I will try to add references when I have time.
-I am no expert so expect mistakes, and take **every** statement with a grin of salt.
+I am no expert so expect mistakes, and take **every** statement with a grain of salt.
 Or few grains of salt.
 Or several kilograms of salt.
 Also, if you don't want to make an account to submit an issue, you can contact me using email.
 My email can be found at the footer of my [blog](https://petargitnik.github.io/).

 **Keep in mind:** I am not a health expert.
 So consult with your dietician and/or your doctor.
 Any advice you use from this guide you are using **at your own** risk.